 The Company uses the services of a travel agency owned by a relative of one of the Company's key stockholders.
-The Company incurred travel related expenses in the amount of approximately less than \$0.1 million for the three months ended March 31, 2022.
-There were no travel expenses for the three months ended March 31, 2021.
+The Company incurred travel expenses in the amount of approximately less than \$0.1 million for the three months ended September 30, 2022 and \$0.1 million for the nine months ended September 30, 2022.
+Travel expenses were approximately less than \$0.1 million for the three and nine months ended September 30, 2021.

 The Company has historically leased office spaces in the United States and The Netherlands from an affiliate.
-Rental expense in connection with the leased space was approximately \$0.1 million for the three months ended March 31, 2022.
-There was no rental expense incurred for the three months ended March 31, 2021.
-There were no outstanding amounts due to or from related parties as of March 31, 2022 and December 31, 2021.
+Rental expense in connection with the leased space was approximately less than \$0.1 million for the three and nine months ended September 30, 2022 and September 30, 2021.
+There were no outstanding amounts due from or to related parties as of September 30, 2022 and December 31, 2021.

 The Company's Co-Chief Executive Officers, both of whom are also members of the Company's board of directors, are the two sole members of the board of directors of the Lemonade Foundation.
 The Company contributed 500,000 shares of common stock with a fair market value of \$24.36 per share (see Note 10).
 In connection with the Follow-on Offering as discussed in Note 10, Lemonade Foundation sold 100,000 shares of the contributed shares of the Company.
-As of March 31, 2022, there were no outstanding amounts due to or from the Lemonade Foundation.
+As of September 30, 2022, there were no outstanding amounts due to or from the Lemonade Foundation.